Giving the gift of graphic art: Milla's story from patient to SCHF artist

 Milla is an example of the multidisciplinary healthcare model in action.
 She has an extraordinary number of teams supporting her, but all have played a role in helping her become as autonomous as possible.
 Her various teams have included geneticists, rehab specialists, neurologists, orthopaedic surgeons, physiotherapists, occupational therapists and the speech therapist who saw Milla's potential for communication with her eyes.

-Milla was introduced to the infrared eye gaze technology that has changed her life in 2012.
-The technology involves pupil tracking sensors that live under a screen allowing Milla to use a computer with an adeptness shared by most of us with touch screens.
+Milla was introduced to the infrared eye gaze technology that changed her life in 2012.
+The technology involves pupil tracking sensors that live under a screen, allowing Milla to use a computer with an adeptness that most of us share with touch screens.
 This technology allows her to send messages, speak, watch videos, and, most importantly, draw.

 To support this young artist and give to Sydney Children's Hospitals Foundation Christmas Appeal, you can purchase Milla's bespoke Christmas card through the SCHF shop.